 His teaching also laid the groundwork for the practice of medicine to be improved on in the millennia to come.

 It is no coincidence that the advancement of the practice of medicine stalled after his death.
 In fact, it took centuries before significant improvements to his methods were made.

-Very unfortunately, after him the practice of taking clinical case-histories on patients died out for a very long period.
+Unfortunately, after Hippocrates, the practice of taking clinical case-histories on patients was forgotten for quite a long time.

-In his book “Breakthrough!: How the 10 Greatest Discoveries in Medicine Saved Millions and Changed Our View of the World,” author Jon Queijo cogently argues that the only reason many of us are alive today is thanks to the great medical discoveries which only began with Hippocrates’ brilliant ideas.
+In his book “Breakthrough!: How the 10 Greatest Discoveries in Medicine Saved Millions and Changed Our View of the World,” author Jon Queijo cogently argues that the only reason many of us are alive today is thanks to the great medical discoveries which can only be attributed to Hippocrates’ brilliant ideas.

 The Hippocratic Oath

 The following is the text of the original Hippocratic Oath:

 I swear by Apollo the physician, by Aesculapius, Hygeia, and Panacea, and I take to witness all the gods, all the goddesses, to keep according to my ability and judgment the following oath: